 Lung cancer is one of the most common types of cancer, with nearly 225,000 new cases of the disease expected in the U.S. in 2016.

 Early detection is critical, as it opens a range of treatment options not available when cancer is detected at later, more advanced stages.
 Low-dose computed tomography (CT) is a potential breakthrough technology for early detection, with the ability to reduce deaths by 20%.1 Often, suspicious lesions identified in screening are initially assessed as high risk of cancer, but after additional follow-up tests, they turn out to be non-cancerous (false positives from the initial screening).2 Can machine learning reduce the number of radiology exams flagged for potentially unnecessary follow up and avoid patient anxiety?

 1Aberle DR, Adams AM, Berg CD, et al.: Reduced lung-cancer mortality with low-dose computed tomographic screening.
 N Engl J Med 365 (5): 395-409, 2011.

 2Low-Dose CT has historically resulted in high false positive rates of around 25% (Aberle, et. al., New England J Med, 2011, 365:395-409).

-This year, the Data Science Bowl will award a total prize purse of $1 million, provided by the Laura and John Arnold Foundation, to those who observe the right patterns, ask the right questions, and in turn, create unprecedented impact around this high-priority issue.
+The Data Science Bowl® awarded a total prize purse of $1 million, provided by the Laura and John Arnold Foundation, to those who observed the right patterns, asked the right questions, and in turn, created unprecedented impact around this high-priority issue.

-In addition, $5,000 will be awarded to each of the top three most highly voted Kernels (Total of $15,000) and $10,000 in prizes to be awarded for sharing your Data Science Bowl journey on social media – more details to be announced on February 1, 2017.
+In addition, $5,000 was awarded to each of the top three most highly voted Kernels (Total of $15,000) and $10,000 in prizes awarded to three random drawing winners for sharing their Data Science Bowl journey on social media.